Searching ...

 Affordable real estate

-The real estate market in West Virginia offers affordable property options and potential for growth.
-Although prices are low, they have been steadily increasing, and recently were up by 6.4% year-over-year.
+The real estate market in West Virginia has affordable options and growth potential, depending on where you go.
+Although median home prices are low, they have been steadily increasing.
+As of October 2024, statewide prices increased 14.5% year-over-year.

-In January 2023, the median home list price in West Virginia was $284,800, while the national average for existing homes was $359,000.
-Buying a home will run far less than most markets.
+That same month the median home sale price in West Virginia was $253,500, while the national median for existing homes was $ $435,051.
+Buying a West Virginia home will run far less than most markets.

 Yes, much of the state’s housing is rural, but that means you have options to have a scenic homestead, a getaway cabin, or a peaceful retirement home.
 You can also enjoy small-town living or live in one of the larger cities, like Charleston, without ever feeling crowded.